-Except as specifically provided above whenever in the judgment of the City Council it becomes necessary, in the interest of economy or because the necessity of a position no longer exists, or the employee retires leaving the position vacant, the City Council may abolish any position or employment in the community service, and the employee holding such position for employment may be laid off without the right of appeal.
+Whenever in the judgment of the City Council it becomes necessary, in the interest of economy or because the necessity of a position no longer exists, or the employee retires leaving the position vacant, the City Council may abolish any position or employment in the community service, and the employee holding such position for employment may be laid off without the right of appeal.
 However, prior to a lay-off, the City will meet and confer with the Union on alternative courses of action and impact.

-The order of layoff of employees shall be established by the Personnel Officer.
+The order of layoff of employees shall be established by the Administrative Services Director or his/her designee.

 No permanent full-time employee shall be laid off from their position in any department while any part-time, temporary, seasonal and/or probationary employee is serving in the same class in the department.
 Seniority shall be observed in affecting layoffs in personnel.
 The least senior employee in a job classification subject to layoff will be laid off first.
 An employee subject to layoff may exercise his/her seniority within their specific job classification.
 Employees to be laid off shall be given at least 30 days prior notice.

 The names of regular and probationary employees laid off or demoted in lieu of layoff shall be placed upon re-employment lists for two years for those classes requiring basically the same qualifications, duties and responsibilities of the class from which layoff or demotion in lieu of layoff was made.
 Persons whose names are placed on re-employment lists in accordance with this section, and who are re-employed within the prescribed period, shall be regarded as having been on leave of absence during this period of absence, and entitled to all benefits accruing from such leave.

-ARTICLE 35 CONTRACTING OF FULL-TIME POSITIONS
+ARTICLE 52 CONTRACTING OF FULL-TIME POSITIONS

 A position filled by a permanent employee, covered by the full-time bargaining unit, shall not be contracted out unless it can be done without layoff.
-Effective July 1, 2012 this provision does not apply to the staff of the Cerritos Center for the Performing Arts.